 For the majority of experienced PHP developers, Zend Studio is considered the top-of-the-line PHP IDE.
 The product is put out by Zend, a company heavily involved with PHP, dating back to 1997.
 In fact, they created and contributed PHP's execution engine, the Zend Engine.

-In this tutorial, we will explore how to use the latest update of Zend Studio for debugging PHP scripts.
-But first, we will get an overview of the product, its various editions, the system requirements for running it, and other installation considerations.
+In this tutorial, I will explore how to use the latest update of Zend Studio for debugging PHP scripts.
+But first, I will give an overview of the product, its various editions, the system requirements for running it, and other installation considerations.

 Overview and Product Editions